Skip to main content

 9 Tips for Building your Business Intelligence Project

-How do I import an Excel file into a SQL database?
+How do I Import an Excel file into a SQL Database?

 The first step we need to do is to store the Excel spreadsheet where the Azure Data Factory (ADF) is able to access it.
 There are a lot of connectors built for Azure Data Factory already.
 In this example we will use one of the less expensive services in Azure called Blob Storage.
 There is a process to save and replace the file in the Blob Storage every time new data is added.
 Once the file is uploaded there, we can start the process in Azure Data Factory.